 An HE STA with dot11HESubchannelSelectiveTransmissionImplemented true may include a Channel Switch Timing element in (Re)Association Request frames to indicate its channel switch time between the primary and secondary channel.
 The channel switch time informs the AP of the duration of time that the non-AP STA might not be available to receive frames before the TWT starting time and after the end of the trigger-enabled TWT SP.

-NOTE—An HE STA in the PS mode is not required to move to a primary channel after the end of the trigger-enabled TWT SP.
+NOTE—An HE STA in the PS mode is not required to move to a primary channel after the end of the trigger-enabled TWT SP. (#AA)